ASSET-Lab/SolarPVDegradationClimateChange/README.md

 ## Python Environment
 The python environment is deployed in Linux and pipeline managed using slurm computing cluster platform at Rosen Center for Advanced Computing at Purdue University and Advanced Research Computing at the University of Michigan.

+## calculation code
-The code contains core process of the research, including:
+The calculation code in `/calculation` folder contains core process of the research, including:
 - **01_slurm_command.py**
     - Slurm command script for submitting batch jobs.